AlzPatz/yak2d-docs-content/articles/overview.md

 ## Structure
 For those that care about such definitions, **yak2D** is described (and structured) as a *framework* rather than a *library*.
 This structure is suitable given the control that **yak2D** must have over the [application lifecycle](xref:uid_lifecycle) - in particular, the timing and sequencing of **update** and **render** steps.

-The framework accepts an instance of the user's implementation of the [IApplication](xref:Yak2D.IApplication) interface and calls it's methods during the [application lifecycle](xref:uid_lifecycle).
+The framework accepts an instance of the user's implementation of the [IApplication](xref:Yak2D.IApplication) interface and calls its methods during the [application lifecycle](xref:uid_lifecycle).

 ## Rendering